omar0ali/spaceinvaders-game-cli/README.md

 # Space Invaders Game

 A terminal-based implementation of the classic space invaders game written in Go, using the [tcell](https://github.com/gdamore/tcell) library for handling terminal graphics and input.
-A simple game where the player controls spaceship with a laser, and shoots and destroy descending waves of alien invaders before they reach the bottom of the screen.

 ## Install